bgavran/bgavran.github.io/about.md

 permalink: /about/
 ---

-Computer science student at FER (Faculty of Electrical Engineering and Computing).
+Computer science student at FER (Faculty of Electrical Engineering and Computing) in Zagreb, Croatia.

 Interested in the theoretical foundation of machine & deep learning.